translate/pootle/docs/server/commands.rst

 Export and Import translation files in Pootle.
-The operation can be thought of best as offline operations to assist with offline translation, unlike :pc:`sync_stores` and :pc:`update_stores` the operations here are designed to cater for translators working outside of Pootle.
+The operation can be thought of best as offline operations to assist with offline translation, unlike :djadmin:`sync_stores` and :djadmin:`update_stores` the operations here are designed to cater for translators working outside of Pootle.

-The :pc:`import` and :pc:`export` commands are designed to mimic the operations of Download and Upload from the Pootle UI.
+The :djadmin:`import` and :djadmin:`export` commands are designed to mimic the operations of Download and Upload from the Pootle UI.

-.. pootle_command:: export
+.. django-admin:: export

 export
 ^^^^^^